sanjana-t/User_Management/README.md

 Data validation at the database level unique email addresses and role_names.
 4. Advanced Features:
 Pagination is implemented for listing all users with RBAC .
-Implement input validation using a library like Typebox.
+Implemented input validation using a library Typebox and ajv.
 ORM sequelize of node.js is used as interface with SQL database.